Dos and don'ts of handling disclosures

 Some things that may be shared with you include self-harm and physical, sexual or emotional abuse, and you may notice signs of neglect.
 A girl also may have a concern about something that has happened online or through social media.

-- Listen carefully and trust that what is being said is correct.
+- Listen carefully and trust that what's being said is correct.

-- Discuss the disclosure with people who do not need to know
+- Discuss the disclosure with people who don't need to know.

-While it is possible to spot signs or behavioural changes that may indicate that harm or abuse taking place, it is important to remember that you should not try to ‘diagnose’ abuse based on a checklist approach.
+While it's possible to spot signs or behavioural changes that may indicate that harm or abuse taking place, it's important to remember that you shouldn't try to ‘diagnose’ abuse based on a checklist approach.

-Remember you can report anything that is making you feel concerned without needing to identify the type of abuse or harm that is taking place.
-You just need to explain what you have seen or heard that is worrying you.
+Remember you can report anything that's making you feel concerned without needing to identify the type of abuse or harm that's taking place.
+You just need to explain what you've seen or heard that's worrying you.

-If you would like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please visit the NSPCC website.
+If you'd like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please visit the NSPCC website.

-For out-of-hours emergencies call 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday/Sunday).
-Please do not text the out of hours number as we are unable to access these messages.
+For out-of-hours emergencies call 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday and Sunday).
+Please don't text the out of hours number as we're unable to access these messages.